stevearrants/styleguide/docs/structurecontent.md

 # Structure the content

-Most of our documentation is read online.
+Our documentation is read online.
 Here are some tips for presenting it.

 ## Important information first

-Readers tend to scan text until they find the information they need.
+Readers tend to scan text until they find the information they are looking for.
 No matter how carefully you lay out and write the content, most people only read 25 percent of it.
 This shows the importance of getting content right.

-Put the most important information in the first two paragraphs.
+Put the most critical information in the first two paragraphs.
 That's the section users are most likely to read.
 In journalism, this technique is called the "inverted pyramid."

 ## Break up text

 A wall of text overwhelms readers.
-Use subheads and bullet points as they provide clear narrative structure for readers in a hurry.
+Use subheads and bullet points as they provide a clear narrative structure for readers in a hurry.
 Put information-rich words at the beginning of the phrase and use the active voice.

 Instead of: